ipfs-examples/helia-examples/examples/helia-lan-discovery/README.md

 This example shows how you can use mdns to connect two nodes.
 Either server/client node can be run first.

-Both scripts (src/server.js & src/client.js) will create a helia node, and subscribe to a known pubsub topic, and shut each other down (for ease of testing).
+Both scripts (src/server.js & src/client.js) will create a helia node.
+Once the client discovers the server it will open a connection on a custom protocol.
+The server will send a CID which the client will use to fetch some data from the server.
+The client will tell the server it has fetched the data and then both will shut down.

 Note: No WAN functionality is enabled, so only nodes on your local network can help with peer-discovery, and only nodes on your local network can be discovered as the code currently stands..
 If you want to enable connecting to nodes outside of your WAN, you will need to connect to a bootstrap node and add the `kadDHT` service from `@libp2p/kad-dht`.